bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 ### Long-Distance Travel: A Roadblock for EVs

 The limitations of EVs become even more apparent when considering long-distance travel.
-For example, imagine planning a road trip from Delhi to Jaipur—a journey of about 280 kilometers.
+For example, imagine planning a road trip from Delhi to Jaipur - a journey of about 280 kilometers.
 In a traditional ICE vehicle, this would be a straightforward drive.
 You could refuel at any of the numerous petrol stations along the highway, taking just a few minutes to fill up and get back on the road.

 In contrast, making the same trip in an EV can be a source of anxiety.
 While some EVs boast impressive ranges, finding a reliable charging station along the route can be difficult, especially in less developed areas.
-Even if you find one, the time it takes to recharge your vehicle can add hours to your journey—hours that you might not want to spend waiting on the side of the highway.
+Even if you find one, the time it takes to recharge your vehicle can add hours to your journey - hours that you might not want to spend waiting on the side of the highway.
 This scenario highlights a significant drawback of EVs, particularly for those who enjoy long drives or frequently travel between cities.

 ### Remote and Rugged Terrain: Out of Reach for EVs